-To schedule an appointment: Students are welcome to make an appointment by visiting the Mental Health & Wellness Center in Jackson Hall during posted Drop-In Hours or by emailing healthandwellness@gbc.edu.
+To schedule an appointment: Students are welcome to make an appointment by visiting the Mental Health & Wellness Center in Jackson Hall during posted Drop-In Hours, schedule online, or email to schedule.

 For afterhours emergencies, call 911, Crisis Mobile Support, 1-800-652-2929, or Health Advocate's Student Assistance Program Hotline at 1-855-384-1800.